Application of Risk Management to Medical Devices according to EN ISO 14971

 Risk Management techniques for Medical Devices

-The FMEA technique is not equivalent to a risk analysis according to EN ISO 14971; it is a valuable tool for identifying hazards, which are then incorporated into the standard-compliant product risk analysis.
+The FMEA technique is not equivalent to a risk analysis, it is a valuable tool for identifying hazards, which are then incorporated into the standard-compliant product risk analysis.

-An FMEA is also an excellent means of analyzing a production process and thus identifying process-related steps requiring validation or process equipment requiring qualification.
+An FMEA is also an excellent method of analyzing a manufacturing process and thus identifying process-related steps requiring validation or process equipment requiring qualification.

 All these are components of a Risk Management system.
 The techniques used are relatively simple if you know and master them.